deep-finder/tirfm-deepfinder/README.md

 ExoDeepFinder is an exocytosis event detection tool.

-This work is based on [DeepFinder](https://github.com/deep-finder/cryoet-deepfinder), customized for use in TIRF microscopy.
+This work is based on [DeepFinder](https://github.com/deep-finder/cryoet-deepfinder) which has been customized for TIRF microscopy.

 ## Installation guide

-Make sure you have python version 3.10 or later, or [conda](https://conda.io/projects/conda/en/latest/commands/create.html) installed.
-[Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) is a minimalist drop-in replacement for conda which is very simple to install and pretty fast.
+Create and activate a virtual environment with python 3.10  or later, and run `pip install exodeepfinder`.

 On Windows, TensorFlow requires WSL2; please see the [install instructions](https://www.tensorflow.org/install/pip?hl=fr#windows-wsl2).

-It is strongly advised to create a virtual environment for ExoDeepFinder before installing it.

 The simplest way of creating a virtual environment in python is to use [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments).
-Simply run `python -m venv ExoDeepFinder/` to create your environment, and `source ExoDeepFinder/bin/activate` to activate it.
-Note that you need python greater than 3.10 for the environment to work with exodeepfinder.
+Make sure your Python version greater or equal to 3.10, and simply run `python -m venv ExoDeepFinder/` to create your environment.
+Then run `source ExoDeepFinder/bin/activate` to activate it.

+Alternatively, you can use [Conda](https://conda.io/projects/conda/en/latest/index.html) (or a nice minimalist alternative like [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), see the [Virtual environments](#virtual-environments) section for more information) to create a Python 3.10 environment, even if your python version is different.

-Alternatively, you can use [conda](https://conda.io/projects/conda/en/latest/commands/create.html), and optionally specify the python version when you create the environment.
-For example: `conda create -n ExoDeepFinder python=3.10` to create the environment with python 3.10, and `conda activate ExoDeepFinder` to activate it.
+Once conda is installed, run `conda create -n ExoDeepFinder python=3.10` to create the environment with python 3.10, and `conda activate ExoDeepFinder` to activate it.

 Then, you can install ExoDeepFinder with pip:

 ```
 pip install exodeepfinder
 ```

 ## Usage